vertec-io/pl3xus/examples/control-demo/README.md

 Currently, this example only includes the server.
 To test the control functionality, you can:

 1. Use the DevTools demo client to connect and visualize the robots
-2. Create a custom client using `eventwork_client` to send control requests
+2. Create a custom client using `pl3xus_client` to send control requests
 3. Use a WebSocket client to manually send control messages

 ## How It Works